Henkjan1110/intro-programming-website/data/week5/3-method-and-constructor-overloading.md

 }
 ```

-All `person` objects are 0 years old when created.
+All `Person` objects are 0 years old when created.
 This is because the constructor sets the value of the instance variable `age` to 0:

 ```java
 public Person(String name) {